hankh95/nusy-product-team/docs/architecture/arch-vision-merged-plan.md

      - Staging vs production knowledge environments.
      - Automated promotion of knowledge versions.

+Knowledge work items (e.g. ingestion, curation, schema changes, KnowledgeOps tooling) are tracked as **Kanban cards** just like code work; their movement through the Kanban states (Backlog → Ready → In Progress → Review → Done) is what drives this pipeline in practice.

 ### 6.3 Evaluation & Experiment Harness

 - `santiago-pm/voyage-trials/` and `research-logs/`: